Pushforwards of Tilting Sheaves: Tilting sheaves and base change

 \subsection{Self extensions}

 Recall that a coherent sheaf $\sF$ is said to have no \emph{higher self extensions} if $\Ext^i(\sF,\sF)=0$ for $i>0$.

-\begin{lemma} Let $X/k$ be a smooth projective variety and $l/k$ a finite field extension.
-We have canonical morphism $\pi_l: X_l\rightarrow X$.
+\begin{lemma} Let $l/k$ be a finite field extension.
+We have a canonical morphism $\pi_l: X_l\rightarrow X$.
 If $\sT$ is a locally free coherent sheaf on $X$ then $\sT$ has no higher self extensions if and only if $\pi_l^*\sT$ has no higher self extensions. \end{lemma}

 \begin{proof} This follows via flat base change. \end{proof}